-All parents will be familiar with this safeguarding policy;
+4.3 All parents will be familiar with this safeguarding policy.

-• Parents/Cares will have access to the Child Protection Policy as part of initial information given to perspective/existing Parents/Carers and will be available through our school's website.
-Additional copies will be issued as and when required including notifying parents of changes within the document i.e. revised annual policy.
+- Parents/Cares will have access to the Child Protection Policy as part of initial information given to perspective/existing Parents/Carers and will be available through our school's website.
+Additional copies will be issued as and when required including notifying parents of changes within the document i.e., revised annual policy. - Parents and carers have the responsibility to inform the school if a child in their care is a young carer.
+Our establishment understands the stigma for some parents and carers in raising this, however, we are an inclusive school/college, and every effort will be made to support the child and family with this.
+See point 27 of this policy for further information.

-Communicating with parents:
+4.4 Communicating with parents:

-In addition to section 4.2 above, the following statement is provided and highlighted to parents so they are aware of the school's responsibilities:
+In addition to section 4.2 above, the following statement is provided and highlighted to parents, so they are aware of the school's responsibilities:

-'Our school/establishment ensures children learn in a safe, caring and enriching environment.
-Children are taught how to keep themselves safe, on and off line, to develop positive and healthy relationships and how to avoid situations where they might be at risk including by being exploited.
+Our school ensures children learn in a safe, caring and enriching environment.
+Children are taught how to keep themselves safe, on and offline, to develop positive and healthy relationships and how to avoid situations where they might be at risk including by being exploited.

-Our school has a statutory responsibility to share any concerns it might have about a child in need of protection with other agencies and in particular police, health and children's services.
+Overdale Infant School has a statutory responsibility to share any concerns it might have about a child in need of protection with other agencies and in particular police, health and children's services.
 Schools are not able to investigate concerns but have a legal duty to refer them.
 In most instances, the school will be able to inform the parents/carer of its need to make a referral.
 However, sometimes the school is advised by Children's Social Care or police that the parent/carer cannot be informed whilst they investigate the matter.
 We understand the anxiety parents/carers understandably feel when they are not told about any concerns from the outset.
 The school follows legislation that aims to act in the best interests of the child.